mikebanks/AbuseIPdbSCAN/README.md

 API_KEY=your_key_here
 ```

-Tip: On first run, if `API_KEY` isn’t found, the script will prompt you and create `.env` automatically.
+You can interactively create `.env` using: `python3 AbuseIPDB.py --init`.

 ## Usage